-US tariffs: Tata demands 'swift' action
+Tata demands 'swift action' on US tariffs

 Tata Steel has urged the EU to take "swift and robust action" in response to a US decision to impose a 25% tariff on European steel.

-The US said the tariffs on imports from the EU, Mexico and Canada will start at midnight.
+The US said the tariffs on imports from the EU, Mexico and Canada would start at midnight.

-The tariffs will impact directly on Port Talbot as around 10% of Tata Steel Europe's exports go the US.
+This will impact directly on Port Talbot as about 10% of Tata Steel Europe's exports go to the US.

+Wales' First Minister Carwyn Jones called it "short-sighted" with wide-ranging implications for business.

 Liberty Steel's Welsh plants including Newport will not be affected, but it could hit parts of its UK operations.

-Almost 7,000 workers are employed by Tata in Wales, including about 4,000 in Port Talbot - the largest steelworks in the UK.
+Almost 7,000 workers are employed by Tata in Wales, including about 4,000 in Port Talbot.

 The Community union called on trade unions across the world to stand together to oppose the measures.